FLH2; HPLH2; P1; PFP; Pore Forming Protein; Cytolysin; Lymphocyte pore-forming protein

 is a cytolytic protein found in the granules of CD8 T-cells and NK cells.
+Perforin is a cytolytic protein found in the granules of Cytotoxic T lymphocytes (CTLs) and NK cells.
 Upon degranulation, perforin inserts itself into the target cell's plasma membrane, forming a pore.
-The lytic membrane inserting part of perforin is the MACPF domain.
-This region shares homology with cholesterol dependent cytolysins from Gram positive bacteria.
+The lytic membrane-inserting part of perforin is the MACPF domain.
+This region shares homology with cholesterol-dependent cytolysins from Gram-positive bacteria.
+Perforin has structural and functional similarities to complement component 9 (C9).
+Like C9, this protein creates transmembrane tubules and is capable of lysing non-specifically a variety of target cells.
+This protein is one of the main cytolytic proteins of cytolytic granules, and it is known to be a key effector molecule for T-cell- and natural killer-cell-mediated cytolysis.

 Organism species: Homo sapiens (Human)